learn-with-me/notes-iot/hardware/sensors.md

 * **IC \(semiconductor\):** They are linear devices where the conductivity of the semiconductor increases linearly and it takes advantage of the variable resistance properties of semiconductor materials.
 It can provide a direct temperature reading in digital form, especially at low temperatures.
 * **Infrared Sensors:** It detects temperature by intercepting a portion of emitted infrared energy of the object or substance, and sensing its intensity, can be used to measure temperature of solids and liquids only, Not possible to use it on gases because of their transparent nature.

+Melexis MLX90614, Environdata TA40 Series, Geokon 4700 are the top picks for temperature sensors in industrial IoT applications.

 #### Proximity Sensor

 Detects the presence or absence of a nearby object, or properties of that object, and converts it into signal which can be easily read by user or a simple electronic instrument without getting in contact with them.